Skip to content

 The hook talks to the daemon over ~/.no-mistakes/socket.
 If the daemon isn’t running, the push still succeeds (the hook never blocks), but no pipeline starts.
 Start the daemon and push again.

-If the gate is older, restarting the daemon also reapplies hook-path isolation for existing bare repos when Git supports config --worktree.
+If the gate is older, re-running no-mistakes init or restarting the daemon also reapplies hook-path isolation for existing bare repos when Git supports config --worktree.
 That protects the gate hook if a tool such as Husky wrote core.hookspath into shared git config from inside a linked worktree.

 PR step is skipped